YasaswiS/BooleansCalendar/README.md

 I got help from Aditya's lab in order to get the mappings and all of the linkings for the thyme leaf in order to deploy.
 I did not get any of the other sorts to successfully deploy, so I am taking off a point.
 In addition, Vihan and I spent 5 hours this week attempting to deploy, but it nothing worked.

+Edit: We got it to deploy!
+Therefore, I am adding a point back to the score

 ###### Neil Sahai